peterwgeorge/Coinbase-Websocket/README.md

 # Coinbase-Websocket

 A C# implementation for connecting to the Coinbase Advanced Trading API WebSocket feed.
-This project was created as a learning exercise to understand how to properly establish and maintain WebSocket connections with the Coinbase API using ECDSA signature authentication.
+This project was created as a learning exercise to understand how to properly establish and maintain WebSocket connections with the Coinbase API using ECDSA or Ed25519 signature authentication.

 ## Overview